- Apus batesi

 Winnowing flight in which only the wingtips appear to move, and very few glides.
 Does not "jink" into turns but swerves rather elegantly.

-Apparantly uses old Cliff Swallow spp. nests for breeding.
+Apparently uses old Cliff Swallow spp. nests for breeding.